Mariko Aoki phenomenon

 The Mariko Aoki phenomenon (青木まりこ現象, Aoki Mariko genshō) is a Japanese expression referring to a sudden urge to defecate that is felt upon entering bookstores.
 The phenomenon is named after Mariko Aoki, a woman who described the effect in a magazine article published in 1985.
 According to Japanese social psychologist Shōzō Shibuya, the specific causes that trigger a defecation urge in bookstores are not yet clearly understood.
 There are also some who are skeptical about whether such a peculiar phenomenon really exists at all, and it is sometimes discussed as one type of urban myth.

 The series of processes through which being in a bookstore leads to an awareness of a defecation urge is something that cannot be explained from a medical perspective as a single pathological concept, at least at present.
 According to a number of discussions on the topic, even if it can be sufficiently found that this phenomenon actually exists, it is a concept that would be difficult to be deemed a specific pathological entity (such as a "Mariko Aoki disease", for example).

 Origin

 The term receives its name from Mariko Aoki, an otherwise little-known Japanese woman who contributed an essay in 1985 to the magazine Hon no Zasshi ("Book Magazine").
-In that essay, she related how she came to the realization that, for some years, walking around a bookstore inevitably made her want to go to the restroom.
-The editors of the magazine received reports of other readers who had similar experiences, and named it the "Mariko Aoki phenomenon".
+In that essay, she related how she came to the realization that, for some years, walking around a bookstore inevitably made her want to go to the toilet.
+The editors of the magazine received reports of other readers who had similar experiences, and named it the "Mariko Aoki phenomenon."